TRANSCRANIAL MAGNETIC STIMULATION

 How TMS Helps Depression

-During TMS, magnetic impulses are delivered precisely to the left dorsolateral prefrontal cortex.
+During TMS, magnetic pulses are delivered precisely to the left dorsolateral prefrontal cortex.
 The unique nature of magnetic fields allows them to pass through the skull and into the cortex without being distorted in any way, minimizing stimulation of brain tissue not involved in mood.

 How TMS Treatment Works: